-Our methodology requires the analyst to then identify the "critical capabilities" for a class of products or services.
-These are attributes that differentiate products and services in a class in terms of their quality and performance.
-The critical capabilities will typically form a small subset or a grouping of the features commonly required by this class of products and services, not the entire range of capabilities that could be assessed.
-The analyst has to establish which capabilities form the most important criteria for acquisition decisions for the defined usage scenarios.
-These "critical" capabilities should be distinct from the multitude of important criteria that would be common across all usage scenarios, but that offer little differentiation.
+Our methodology requires the analyst to then identify the “critical capabilities” for a class of products or services.
+These attributes differentiate products and services in a class in terms of their quality and performance.
+The analyst has to establish which capabilities form the most important criteria for acquisition decisions for the defined usage scenarios The critical capabilities typically form a small subset or a grouping of the features commonly required by this class of products and services, not the entire range of capabilities that could be assessed.
+These “critical” capabilities should be distinct from the multitude of important criteria that would be common across all usage scenarios, but that offer little differentiation.
 Some capabilities may be defined further to emphasize the differentiating factors of the capability and remove the assessment of important (but ever-present) baseline functionality.
 Each capability will be more or less important to every defined use case, which is represented by its weighting.

-A Critical Capabilities report is not intended to be an exhaustive analysis of every product, service and vendor in a market, but rather a focused overview.
+Critical Capabilities research is not intended to be an exhaustive analysis of every product, service and vendor in a market, but rather a focused overview.
 Vendors that appear in the Critical Capabilities report must have a product or service that could fulfill at least one of the differentiating capabilities.

-Vendors that appear in the companion Magic Quadrant may or may not appear in the Critical Capabilities based on the inclusion criteria for the particular Critical Capabilities note.
+Vendors that appear in the companion Magic Quadrant may or may not appear in the Critical Capabilities based on the inclusion criteria for the particular Critical Capabilities.
 Typically, a Magic Quadrant and its companion Critical Capabilities will share identical inclusion criteria, but this is not always the case.